Lawyers for Ibrahim Mahama have dismissed reports suggesting that his transactions with the defunct UT Bank contributed to the collapse of the bank.

 “The sum of money put out there as the amount owed by companies ‘owned’ by Ibrahim Mahama is not accurate, and not a reflection of the facts and documents.

-“The outlining agreement, which culminated in UT Bank offering financial assistances was that: it will provide liquidity support to Dzata Cement until the factory commences operations and starts selling its cement.
+“The outlining agreement, which culminated in UT Bank offering financial assistance was that: it will provide liquidity support to Dzata Cement until the factory commences operations and starts selling its cement.

 “The agreement was that all payments or proceeds from the sale of cement will be paid directly into an account owned and operated by UT Bank